-Testing all things (1 Thessalonians 5:22) is a form of discernment – based on a right understanding and knowledge of godliness – that all God’s people are admonished to diligently seek by learning and living by every Word of God.
+Testing all things (1 Thessalonians 5:22) is a form of discernment – based on a correct knowledge and understanding of godliness – something that all God’s people are admonished to diligently seek through learning and living by every Word of God.

 1 John 4:1 Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.

 2 John 1:9 Whosoever transgresseth, and abideth not in the doctrine of Christ, hath not God.
 He that abideth in the doctrine of Christ, he hath both the Father and the Son.